herskinduk/Usergroup.SocialConnectedMvc/README.md

 This project is a demonstration of how the Sitecore Social Connected module can be made to work with Sitecore MVC.

-Besides the basic conversion form Webforms to MVC there is an emphesis on demonstrating refactoring, abstractions and unit testing.
+Besides the basic conversion form Webforms to MVC there is an emphasis on demonstrating refactoring, abstractions and unit testing.

 ## Building